NathanVGS/RoR-workshop/README.md

 In a minute I want to guide you through adding Bootstrap to our project so you can go ahead and add some nice, basic styling to our pages on the go.
 But if you're a true frontender, or you prefer doing all the hard work yourself (because if you want something done, you are best doing it yourself), you also need to know where to find the CSS files.

 Navigate our directories again to that same `assets` directory and this time open `assets/stylesheets`.
 Here you'll find a few files.
 First of all we've got the `application.scss` file, which just like our `application.html.erb` will form the base of your ultimately compiled file of all other present stylesheets.
+Open it up and you should see two commands: ` *= require_tree` & `*= require_self`.
+The `require_tree` states that any stylesheet we add to this directory will be loaded and compiled into the ultimate `application.css` file.
+So this allows you to add any stylesheets you want of your own to this directory, and it works without you having to add any of your own `stylesheet` tags! *You can try this out with the styling exercise later on.*

 Notice that these files automatically come in the SCSS format; Rails is generated with the `gem 'sass-rails', '>= 6'` gem which allows SCSS formatting without any configuration.

 In this 'mother' file, you can add styling too, and it will end up at the bottom of the compiled file.
 If you remember CSS rules, that means they will override any other stylings applied above them.
 This directory also holds stylesheets for your generated models, which will add styling to those respective views.